Effect of Nozzle Curvature on Supersonic Gas Jets Used in Laser-Plasma Acceleration: Results

 The experimental measurement results are shown in Fig. \ref{fig: ExpMes}.
 For each nozzle, the interferograms taken closer and farther from the nozzle exit were concatenated to yield the full density map.
 The measured density maps matched well with simulation maps in shape and shock features, such as the FWHM lines.
 The strong focusing effect in the measured density field of the bell nozzle, shown in Fig. \ref{fig: ExpMes}(a), is observed, where the density before the shock diamond is low but spikes up as closer to the shock diamond.
 The shock suppression of the trumpet nozzle is similarly observed, shown in Fig. \ref{fig: ExpMes}(c) and (e) respectively.

 The actual pressure delivered to the nozzle inlet is unknown and likely lower than set by the gas regulator due to the lossy connections between the valve and regulator.
 This explains why the measured density is lower than that from simulation, which treats the inlet pressure as the same as the regulator pressure.
-Because backing pressure only changes the quantitative density and not the normalized profile shape \cite{Semushin}, the simulation profiles were normalized to the measured profiles for profile comparison.
+We confirmed backing pressure only changes the peak density and not the normalized profile shape as shown in Fig. S2 of the supplementary document, agreeing with previous studies \cite{Semushin, Vmalka, cgrth, haien}.
+Therefore, the simulation profiles were normalized to the measured profiles for profile comparison.
 The measured profiles demonstrated the qualitative features predicted by simulation.
 For the bell nozzle profiles in Fig. \ref{fig: ExpMes}(b), the z = 2 mm measured profile shows a dip similar to the simulation profile.
 At z = 4 mm, the measured profile displays a spike, characteristic of the large spikes observed in simulation when close to the shock diamond.
 The measured straight nozzle profiles contained the slight density dips observed in simulation, preventing them from being flat-top.
 The measured trumpet nozzle profiles at z = 2 and 3 mm were flat-top as predicted by simulation.
-For the trumpet nozzle, the simulation profiles are broader at the edges compared to the experimental profiles, which can be explained by wall slip not being modeled in the simulations, affecting the boundary layer formulation \cite{wallslip} and thereby influencing the density gradient thicknesses and profile edges \cite{gasjetSchmid}.
+For the trumpet and straight nozzles, the simulation profiles are broader at the edges compared to the experimental profiles, which can be explained by the inability of our simulations to accurately model the complex fluid dynamics near the wall.
+ANSYS Fluent is limited in its assignment of the wall boundary condition, with the user being able to set a constant wall roughness and set either a no-slip (zero velocity at wall) condition or a constant shear stress condition \cite{flutheo}.
+Manufacturing effects often cause various tool marks that lead to inconsistent roughness values and the varying surface roughness, which can range from tens to hundreds of microns, impacts the resulting density profiles \cite{cgrth}.
+Our simulations set wall roughness to 0 for simplicity as we were unable to model the roughness patterns of the nozzles, which leads to a growing boundary layer developing along the wall.
+However, inconsistent roughness of the wall surface can cause particles to lose adhesion (known as wetting) to the surface at certain regions, leading to wall slip, where the fluid velocity is not zero at the wall \cite{wallslip}.
+Thus, the wall roughness and complex near-wall fluid dynamics can alter the boundary layer formation and in turn influence the density gradient thicknesses and profile edges \cite{gasjetSchmid}.
+Furthermore, the fluid behavior near the wall can be complex and would require molecular dynamics simulations to more accurately model \cite{knudsenwallslip}, especially since the wall is curved \cite{curvedwallslip}.
+These factors explain the observed profile edge discrepancy between the measured and simulated density profiles.
 All profiles had relatively small RMS fluctuations, indicated by the shaded regions around the measured profile in Fig. \ref{fig: ExpMes}(b), (d) and (e).
+The RMS fluctuations were determined by taking the standard deviation in density of each data point in the profile across hundreds of shots.